Camille Doncieux: Illness and death

 Camille became ill after the Hoschedés family came to live with the Monets.
-Much of the money that Monet had made on the sale of his paintings was used to pay for her medical care.
+Much of the money that Monet had made on the sale of his paintings had to be used for her medical care.
 Alice nursed her during her illness.

-On her deathbed, last rites were given by a priest on 31 August 1879.
-He also religiously sanctioned the Monets' civil marriage.
+On her deathbed, last rites were given on 31 August 1879 by a priest who also religiously sanctioned the Monets' civil marriage.

-She died of pelvic cancer (although some sources say the cause of her death was tuberculosis, or possibly a botched abortion) on 5 September 1879 in Vétheuil.
+The cause of Camille's death remains uncertain.
+It may have been pelvic cancer, tuberculosis, or possibly a botched abortion.
+She died on 5 September 1879 in Vétheuil at the age of 32.
 Monet painted her on her deathbed.

 Art subject

-She modeled for her husband on several occasions, including for the painting Camille (The Woman in the Green Dress), which received critical acclaim at the Paris salon and earned him 800 francs when sold to Arsène Houssaye.
+Camille features in fifty of Monet's paintings, including for the painting Camille (The Woman in the Green Dress), which received critical acclaim at the Paris salon and earned him 800 francs when sold to Arsène Houssaye.
 In addition to being Monet's muse and favoured model, she also modelled for Pierre-Auguste Renoir and Édouard Manet.